BACK

 Whether you’re hiking, biking, or running through Hoyt Park, this bridge is the iconic photo backdrop that you just need to stop for.

-The bridge is made up of two stunning stone archways, a thick wooden fence, and a sturdy footpath that overlooks the Menomonee River.
+The bridge is made up of two stunning stone archways, a thick wooden fence, and a sturdy footpath that overlooks the Menomonee River, making it a cool spot to take pictures.

 Our favorite part of this hidden gem is that, no matter what time of year you’re visiting, you’re guaranteed a gorgeous photo amongst the Wisconsin sunshine, sparkling snow, or crisp autumn leaves.